slog-rs/slog/README.md

   meaning of logging data is preserved.
 Dump your logging to a JSON file, and send it to your data-mining system for further analysis.
 Don't parse it from lines of text anymore!
 * **lazy evaluation** and **asynchronous IO** included.
-Program waiting to finish writing logging information to disk, or spending time calculating data that will be thrown away at the current logging level, are sources of big performance waste.
+Waiting to finish writing logging information to disk, or spending time calculating data that will be thrown away at the current logging level, are sources of big performance waste.
 Use [`AsyncStreamer`][async-streamer] drain, and closures to make your logging fast.
 * **run-time configuration** - [`AtomicSwitch`][atomic-switch] drain allows
-  changing log levels, logging destination or anything in the running program.
-  You could use eg. signal handlers to change logging behavior.
+  changing logging behavior in the running program.
+You could use eg. signal handlers to change logging level or logging destinations.
 See [`signal` example][signal].

 [signal]: https://github.com/dpc/slog-rs/blob/master/examples/signal.rs